vahe/FormSubmitDisabler/README.md

 </form>
 ```

 It it assumed that all the fields are required.
-To skip validation of certain field, append ```class="optional"``` to the input element.
+To skip validation of a certain field, append ```class="optional"``` to the input element.